Ravigulati416/To-Do-list-Part2/README.md

 4. Amazon S3: A scalable object storage service.
 It hosts the static files for the web application, such as HTML, CSS, and JavaScript, making the app accessible via a web browser.So basically it is being used for our Web Application hosting.

+5. Amazon EventBridge Scheduler: A serverless event bus service that allows scheduling of tasks based on specified timings or triggers.
+It is used to trigger a Lambda function at the scheduled time to send reminders for tasks, ensuring timely notifications.

+6. Amazon SNS (Simple Notification Service): A fully managed messaging service used for sending notifications.
+In this setup, SNS is used to send reminder emails for the tasks.
+The emails include the task's name and description to keep users informed and organized.

 Application Workflow:
 - User Interaction(FrontEnd in Amazon S3): Users interact with the web application through a user-friendly interface, where they can add new tasks, delete existing ones, and view all tasks.Only FrontEnd firectory files needs to be uploaded on Amazon S3.

 - Adding a Task: When a user adds a task, the web application sends a POST request to the API Gateway, which triggers a Lambda function.
-The Lambda function writes the task data to DynamoDB.
+The Lambda function writes the task data to DynamoDB and Schedule an Event to send a reminder Email subscribed to the SNS topic.

 - Deleting a Task: When a user deletes a task, the web application sends a DELETE request to the API Gateway, which triggers a Lambda function.
-The Lambda function deletes the task from DynamoDB and updates the UI.
+The Lambda function deletes the task from DynamoDB, Delete the scheduled Event from EventBridge and updates the UI.

 - Viewing All Tasks: When a user wants to view all tasks, the web application sends a GET request to the API Gateway, which triggers a Lambda function.
 The Lambda function retrieves all tasks from DynamoDB and sends them back to the web application to be displayed in a table.